eaca89/eaca89/README.md

 ## I'm a Developer, and Teacher!

-- 🌱 I’m currently learning everything 🤣
+- 🌱 I’m currently learning Fullstack development.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other content creators.
-- 🥅 2022 Goals: Contribute more to Open Source projects
+- 🥅 2022 Goals: Contribute more to Open Source projects.
 - ⚡ Fun fact: I love to hike and climb mountains.

 <br />